Salt & Wind Travel

 At Sostanza, they make this by dredging the chicken in egg but we like this simpler method.
 Also, they don’t use the garlic or the parsley but we like the extra flavor they both bring.

-If you wanted you could alter it even further by say, topping it with crisped sage leaves, by wrapping the chicken in prosciutto as we do in this recipe, or by cooking the butter until it’s browned but that’s not necessary.
+If you wanted you could alter it even further by say, topping it with crisped sage leaves, by wrapping the chicken in prosciutto as I did in this Prosciutto Sage Chicken recipe from my cookbook, Keys To The Kitchen, or by cooking the butter until it’s browned but that’s not necessary.
 Here are tips to making this dish a success every time:

 • Use a mix of olive oil and butter: Traditionally, this recipe is only made with butter.
 However, we add in a touch of olive oil in order to make it a little easier to cook without burning the butter.
 Go ahead and skip the olive oil if you are confident in your cooking skills.
 Oh, and keep in mind you do want the butter to be really browned (like a good beurre noisette) but you don’t want it to burn!